CATALPAresearch/mod_usenet/README.md

-# newsmod
+# usenet

-Newsmod is a moodle plugin for reading and writing newsgroup messages.
+Usenet is a moodle plugin for reading and writing newsgroup messages.

 **TODO**